codemarc/refinery/distance.md

 that doesn\'t match.
 If the string lengths do not match, the difference size is added to the distance score.

 Use hamming for fast comparisons.
-It can find the minimum number of substitutions.'
+It can find the minimum number of substitutions.

 | V1                 |V2                      | distance |